Caast/caast-documentation/README.md

 #### onLoadComplete

-This function is triggered when all the initial data and informations are available inside the Caast Widget
+This event is emitted when all the initial data and informations are available inside the Caast Widget

 ```javascript
 document.addEventListener("Caast::onLoadComplete", function (e) {